rdcmcpe/SkyBlockXT/README.md

 [![Join the chat at https://gitter.im/TKRT-Creations/SkyBlockXT](https://badges.gitter.im/TKRT-Creations/SkyBlockXT.svg)](https://gitter.im/TKRT-Creations/SkyBlockXT?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-  SkyblockXT, One of the Best Skyblock Plugins out there!*
+  SkyblockXT, One of the Best Skyblock Plugin out there!*
   Play or Create a Skyblock Server with our plugin!
 It's almost Bug free and Fast!
   Create Hundreds of islands with our world generator!
 Set it up for multiworld Support and More Features!